volodymyrhudyma/blog/content/blog/reduce-method-in-javascript.md

 console.log(result);
 ```

-#### Example 2: Convert An Array To The Object
+#### Example 2: Convert An Array To An Object

 I personally use this a lot in my projects.

-The most recent case was the I received an array of fields to validate from CMS and had to transform that array to an object:
+The most recent case was that I received an array of fields for validation from the CMS and needed to convert it:

 ```javascript
 const result = ["name", "surname"].reduce((acc, item) => {